websec5331/websec5331/how_to_use_vm.md

     password: websec5331

-('ubuntu' is the root account, the password for ubuntu is also 'websec5331')

 5. Try to access http://localhost:5331/secret.html from your Host OS.

-(If you cannot access it, recheck your port forwarding settings and check the status of Apache.)
+6. If you cannot access it, recheck your port forwarding settings and check the status of Apache.

+7. If you encounter authority problems, use 'ubuntu' instead of 'student'. 'ubuntu' is the root account, the password for ubuntu is also 'websec5331'.